Section 1: Epidemiology and aetiology

 Structured care plan

-The following structured care plan for patients with type 2 diabetes is adapted from the NICE recommendations.14
+A structured care plan for patients with type 2 diabetes is described below.

 Provide structured education to every patient (and carer); review and reinforce annually.